 Before any prompt change ships, classify it: major, minor, or patch.
 Major changes trigger the notification workflow and require a migration window for registered consumers.
 This step alone prevents most silent failures — it forces the question 'who depends on what this changes?' before the change is deployed, not after the incident postmortem.
 Apply the counter-intuitive rule: consult the consumer manifest before classifying any change as patch.

 For major version bumps — output format changes, removed constraints, changed tool signatures — deploy the new version in shadow mode alongside the current version before hard cutover.
 Collect outputs in parallel and compare against registered consumer contracts.
 The shadow period surfaces implicit dependencies that were never formally registered.
 Target: output divergence below 5% on the consumer contract test set before promotion.
-Extend the shadow period if divergence is above that threshold and the cause is not understood.
+Extend the shadow period if divergence is above that threshold and the cause isn't understood.

 Mutable prompts have no rollback path and no audit trail.
 Immutability is the minimum condition for diagnosing prompt-related production incidents.